sthagen/language-tag-abnf-regex/README.md

-# language-type-abnf-regex
+# language-tag-abnf-regex

-Test repository for the ABNF translation of language type codes into a regular expression for CSAF.
+Test repository for the ABNF translation of language tag codes into a regular expression for CSAF.

 Base information from:
 ```